 As an organizing body for nonpartisan reformers, NANR’s functions shall not exceed its limited scope as to participate in activities that could otherwise be accomplished by one or more of its members.

 Today, the momentum for nonpartisan reform is growing exponentially.
 To capitalize on this growth, organizations within the space need to start building an institutional knowledge base, learning from and leveraging each success and/or failure for each successive effort.

 NANR’s members, collectively, have the experience and resources to begin the long-term process of building these resources including:

 NANR, itself, cannot and will not build these resources.
-Rather, NANR is a vehicle for its members to collaborate on strategies that are pursued in a manner that helps build these resources for the long-term benefit of all of its members.
-That pursuit has just begun.
+Rather, NANR is the vehicle for its members to collaborate on strategies in order to build these resources for the long-term benefit of all of its members.
+That strategic collaboration has begun.